revolist/revogrid-docs/pro/policies/terms.md

 5. The User agrees to electronic invoicing.

+6. **Trial and Evaluation**: Revolist provides a trial version of RevoGrid Pro for evaluation purposes.
+Trial access is granted upon request and requires direct contact with Revolist.
+By purchasing RevoGrid Pro, the User acknowledges they have had the opportunity to evaluate the service through the trial platform and understand the service capabilities before purchase.
+To request trial access, contact Revolist at [contact@revolist.eu](mailto:contact@revolist.eu).

 ### 9. Availability of the Platform

 1. The availability of the Platform is determined as follows: